piccoripico/Review-Card-Order-Customizer/README.md

 2023-08-10
 - Changed config window's layout for usability improvement

+-

 ### Items (For the optional direct input as ORDER BY clause, please use the items in the middle column.
-For example, "did, random()")
+For example, "cards.did, random()")

-- 1)Card ID: id - The unique identifier (ID) of the card.
+- 1)Card ID: cards.id - The unique identifier (ID) of the card.
+(FIY: id/1000) is the created timestamp.)
-- 2)Note ID: nid - The note ID of the card.
+- 2)Note ID: cards.nid - The note ID of the card.
-- 3)Deck ID: did - The ID of the deck the card belongs to.
+- 3)Deck ID: cards.did - The ID of the deck the card belongs to.
-- 4)Card template order: ord - The order number of the card's template.
+- 4)Card template order: cards.ord - The order number of the card's template.
-- 5)Card modified timestamp: mod - The last modification timestamp of the card.
+- 5)Card modified timestamp: cards.mod - The last modification timestamp of the card.
-- 6)Card update sequence: usn - The update sequence number of the card (used for syncing).
+- 6)Card update sequence: cards.usn - The update sequence number of the card (used for syncing).
-- 7)Card type: type - The type of the card (0 = new, 1 = learning, 2 = review).
+- 7)Card type: cards.type - The type of the card (0 = new, 1 = learning, 2 = review).
-- 8)Card queue type: queue - The type of the card's queue (0 = new, 1 = learning, 2 = review, 3 = day learning, 4 = preview, -1 = suspended, -2 = sibling buried, -3 = manually buried).
+- 8)Card queue type: cards.queue - The type of the card's queue (0 = new, 1 = learning, 2 = review, 3 = day learning, 4 = preview, -1 = suspended, -2 = sibling buried, -3 = manually buried).
-- 9)Card due date: due - The due date of the card.
+- 9)Card due date: cards.due - The due date of the card.
 For new cards, it represents the due order.
 For review cards, it represents the due date.
-- A)Card interval days: ivl - The current interval (in days) of the card.
+- A)Card interval days: cards.ivl - The current interval (in days) of the card.
-- B)Card ease factor: factor - The current ease factor of the card.
+- B)Card ease factor: cards.factor - The current ease factor of the card.
-- C)Card review times: reps - The number of reviews of the card.
+- C)Card review times: cards.reps - The number of reviews of the card.
-- D)Card lapse times: lapses - The total number of lapses of the card.
+- D)Card lapse times: cards.lapses - The total number of lapses of the card.
-- E)Card remaining steps: left - The remaining number of learning steps of the card.
+- E)Card remaining steps: cards.left - The remaining number of learning steps of the card.
-- F)Card original due date: odue - The original due date (used only in filtered decks).
+- F)Card original due date: cards.odue - The original due date (used only in filtered decks).
-- G)Deck original ID: odid - The original deck ID (used only in filtered decks).
+- G)Deck original ID: cards.odid - The original deck ID (used only in filtered decks).
+- H)Note type name: notetypes.name - The name of the note type the card belongs to.
+- I)Note sort field: notes.sfld - The content of the note's field that you set to "Sort by this field in the browser".
+- J)Deck name: decks.name - The name of the deck the card belongs to.
 - Randomize cards: random() - Randomize the card order.